Errno404NotFound/Errno404NotFound/README.md

 ### Languages i can act like i know but only look at a few times:
   * Javascript for some discord.js, and some node.js.
+  * HTML/CSS for some random web dev stuff at some point.
   * C++ for who knows what reason at this point.
   * SQL because i wanted to learn how DBs worked, but gave up on that.
   * Maybe some other random shit i might have made a program with or watched vids about like brainfuck.